CroWzblooD/SocialDefi/README.md

 # AI Influencer Agents for Blockchain Communities

 ## Problem Statement
-The rapid expansion of blockchain technologies and decentralized platforms has created a need for real-time, accessible, and engaging community experiences.
+The rapid expansion of blockchain technologies and decentralized platforms has created a pressing need for real-time, accessible, and engaging community experiences.
 Users often struggle to keep up with blockchain news, token prices, community updates, and technical insights.
 This gap can hinder community engagement, reduce participation, and lead to misinformation.
 Additionally, navigating the fast-paced environment of blockchain communities across platforms like Telegram or X (formerly Twitter) often feels fragmented and overwhelming.

 ## Objective
 Our project aims to enhance the social experience within blockchain communities by developing **AI-powered influencer-like agents**.
 These agents will provide real-time insights, answer community questions, engage users interactively, and serve as alpha callers for key updates.
 To prototype and execute this vision, we will build a **Telegram chatbot** with the following features: